 As many of my Trini friends and family were quick to remind me soon after that Sorrel Shandy post, ah roti and ah red is, indeed, the time-honored roti pairing traditionally favored in the birthplace of my favorite food, Trinidad & Tobago.
-Only thing is the right red for most isn’t a Shandy.
-It’s a Solo.
+The only thing is the right red for most isn’t a Shandy.
+It’s a Solo Soda.

-Let’s skip ahead all the way to the 1930s, when after scrimping and saving his wages, Serjad purchased a small soft drinks plant.
-Now married, he and his wife, Khairoon, set about creating by hand and selling door-to-door sodas that would some day become the country’s favorite.
+Let’s skip ahead all the way to the 1930s.
+This was when, after scrimping and saving his wages, Serjad purchased a small soft drinks plant.
+Now married, he and his wife, Khairoon, set about creating by hand and selling door-to-door sodas that would someday become the country’s favorite.

 Certainly, I’m not going to be one to quibble with a true Trini tradition like Red Solo.
 I still love my Sorrel Shandy and roti, of course, but Red Solo is equally special in my book, and obviously the better universal choice as it’s a soft drink through and through – no drink responsibly constraints here as you have with beer-based Shandy.

-Super sweet and refreshing when ice-cold, Red Solo provides the same kind of heat-reducing relief as Sorrel Shandy; the perfect balance to all that spicy hot curry.
+Super sweet (about the same amount of calories and sugar as a Coca-Cola) and refreshing when ice-cold, Red Solo provides the same kind of heat-reducing relief as Sorrel Shandy; the perfect balance to all that spicy hot curry.
 Look for it anywhere great roti is sold.